JamieBort/Portfolio-Website/Revamp2023.md

 ### Next Steps

-- Other tasks to address; in a different branch.:

 - **All accessibly updates**

   TODO: look into whether this [WebAIM certification[(https://webaim.org/services/certification/) would be worth having on my website(s).

+  **In the `accessibility_alt_text_focus` branch**

+  TODO: Check-in with people on the issues below (under the "Issues that need to be addressed:" section) - the ones created as a result of the todo's throughout this repo.

+  TODO: Come back to the saved "accessible color" pages to pick up where I left off on Friday.
+To select colors that contrast sufficiently.

   - Issues that need to be addressed:

     - ~~Create an `accessibility` branch.~~
     - Modify the `<img>`, `<a>`, `<button>`, `<nav>`, and other tags for assistive screen readers.
-    - See the `TODO: style the .section_button with .section_button:focus, .section_button:active, .section_button:hover, .section_button:visited, and ???` comments in the `./css/styles.css` file.
+    - ~~See the `TODO: style the .section_button with .section_button:focus, .section_button:active, .section_button:hover, .section_button:visited, and ???` comments in the `./css/styles.css` file.~~ Done.
     - With the macos VoiceOver program
       - ~~The social media icons are not dictated.
-It just says "link" and not "LinkedIn link nor "twitter link" etc. Make sure VoiceOver spells out which link is which.~~ Addressed.
+It just says "link" and not "LinkedIn link nor "twitter link" etc. Make sure VoiceOver spells out which link is which.~~
+        Addressed.
       - ~~The `<hr>` horizontal rule tag is read out loud.
 Do I want that to be read?
 Do I want to keep that but tell the reader to ignore it?
-Do I want to replace it with something else?~~ According to https://developer.mozilla.org/en-US/docs/Web/HTML/Element/hr and https://www.sarasoueidan.com/blog/horizontal-rules/ I can keep the `<hr>`s.
+Do I want to replace it with something else?~~
+        According to https://developer.mozilla.org/en-US/docs/Web/HTML/Element/hr and https://www.sarasoueidan.com/blog/horizontal-rules/ I can keep the `<hr>`s.
 In fact I am using them exactly how it is intended to be used; including for accessibility.
       - ~~The project cards are not announced individually.
 The "Github repo" button is announced and then the next card title is announced.
-But we don't know when one card ends and the next one starts.~~ Addressed.
+But we don't know when one card ends and the next one starts.~~
+        Addressed.
     - With the tabbing through the page with the tab key (moving focus):
       - Nothing to address.
     - With NaturalReader macos screen reader:
       - **The text in the "Projects"/"Proyectos" and "Connect with me"/"Conectarte Conmigo" buttons are glossed over.
 It is not read at all.**
       - ~~The screen reader does not read beyond the Bio section of Spanish version of my website.~~ No longer an issue.
       - ~~The screen reader does not read the "GITHUB REPO" nor the "LIVE SITE" buttons in the cards.~~ I don't think that is purpose.
       - ~~The screen reader does not read the tech icons in the cards.~~ I don't think that is purpose.
     - With TalkBack android screen reader:
       - Social media anchors/links are named.
 It just says "link".
     - With android text to speech: